Fools, knaves, and Knavs, Part Two

 However, there is nothing sacrosanct about our current level of legal immigration, estimated at about one million immigrants per year, far more than any other nation.
 If we cut that number in half, we’d be closer to (1) our historical norm and (2) the number admitted by the most immigrant-welcoming nations other than the U.S.

-The Post is trying to win the immigration debate through a series of gotchas, rather than with serious arguments.
+The Post is trying to win the immigration debate through a series of gotchas rather than with serious arguments.
 In the process, it’s also trying to embarrass its enemy, Donald Trump.

 The Post comes up short on both counts.